cfallon61/twisttier/data return types/communcation requirements.md

 ##Deleting a Spin
 __NOTE:__ This functionality has not been implemented yet.
 __NOTE:__ Only 1 post may be deleted at a time.
 No plans to implement bulk removal.
-1. Client will `POST /api/deleteSpin/` with the `spindId` being a URL parameter.
+1. Client will `POST /api/deleteSpin/` with the `spinId` being a URL parameter.
 2. Server will validate the user session.
 3. If the user session is valid, the username will be gathered from the `clientSession.uid` cookie in the request object.
 4. Server will attempt to remove the post from the user's post table